 The following section describes how to use this module.

 Along with the module, you may need the items in the list below for easy and fast installation.

 3. Medium size Philips screwdriver

-- Direct connection to Local Area Network(LAN) via common straight-through Ethernet cable.
+You can connect the module to Local Area Network(LAN) via a common straight-through Ethernet cable.

 Eg: Connecting the module to a switch in a network.

 This module has four Solid State Relay that can switch up to 3A current.
 All contacts on each relay are available externally on screw terminals for easy user access.
 The relays are rated for either AC or DC switching supply voltages.
 Please see the electrical parameter table for more details.
 Each relay has two contacts(IN/- and OUT/ +).
 For AC Relay the contact will be established between IN and OUT contacts when the relay is turned on and will be disconnected when the relay is turned off.
 For DC relay connect + to OUT and – to IN.
 The table below summarizes possible relay contact positions.